mikeshhoffman/jsOnServer/README.md

 # JavaScript on the server using Node.js and Express.js

-Assignment 10 for HTML200.
+Assignment 10 for HTML200

-In this example, a zip code is sent from HTML form via a jQuery Ajax call to an Express-on-Node.js app on my server.
+In this example code, a zip code is sent from HTML form via a jQuery Ajax call to an Express-on-Node.js app on my server (localhost:3000).
 The server then calls a remote weather API and returns weather data as a JSON object which is then displayed as HTML in the browser.

 This example uses jQuery's ajax support to send JSON-formatted data between local client browser and Node.js running on the server.

-As an example, the *temperature-by-zip-code* example from the book Express in Action by Evan Hahn is provided here at
+This *temperature-by-zip-code* example is from the book Express in Action by Evan Hahn.
+My mirror copy:
 <https://github.com/mikeshhoffman/jsOnServer/tree/master/temperature-by-zip-code>

-mirrored from the repo which is at
+Hahn's original github repo:
 <https://github.com/EvanHahn/Express.js-in-Action-code/tree/master/Chapter_05/temperature-by-zip-code>